 Many of the photos below haven’t been published in decades – if at all – so it’s unlikely you’ll find them anywhere else.

 1. Marilyn Monroe

-When actress Marilyn Monroe was on her honeymoon with her new husband, Yankees legend Joe DiMaggio, in Japan, she flew to South Korea in 1954 to perform for the American troops there shortly after the Korean Armistice Agreement was signed.
+In 1954, when actress Marilyn Monroe was on her honeymoon in Japan with her new husband, New York Yankees legend Joe DiMaggio, she flew to South Korea to perform for the American troops there shortly after the Korean Armistice Agreement was signed.

 2. Dinah Shore

 The memories Dinah Shore created for the service members who saw her perform on USO tours left lasting impressions.
 Shore, a polio survivor who overcame a limp caused by the disease, unwittingly earned the nickname Dinah when a disc jockey heard her sing Ethel Water’s “Dinah” during an audition.
 He couldn’t remember the up-and-comer’s name, so he called her the “Dinah girl.”
 It stuck throughout her more than 50 years in entertainment.